One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Calculation of index in the presence of long-range parameters

 Solutions to these equations that correspond to real $k$ values in the range $0\leq k<\pi$ correspond to points of topological phase transition between phases $N_\mathrm{D}^\mathrm{NS}=2$ and $N_\mathrm{D}^\mathrm{NS}=4$, and between phases $N_\mathrm{D}^\mathrm{NS}=1$ and $N_\mathrm{D}^\mathrm{NS}=3$ in the $\mathbb{Z}_4$ model.
 In the limit $\Delta_p\rightarrow0$, these solutions approach the minimal model transitions of $\mu=0$ and $\cos\phi_s=0$ depending on whether the Majorana number is 1 or -1.
 We find that

 while traversing the path from $k=0$ to $k=\pi$.
-We note that an identical solution can be obtained through the integral calculation (Eq.~(33) in the main text) by tracking the path of the integral and calculating at which point it first crosses the discontinuity at the origin.
+We note that an identical solution can be obtained through the integral calculation described in Ref.~\cite{tymczyszyn24}, by tracking the path of the integral and calculating at which point it first crosses the discontinuity at the origin.